mmilano/SidePanelCollapse/README.md

 * Iconography in the demo open graph image by Jacob Halton from the [Noun Project][TheNounProject].

 ## Notes
 I crafted this library in order to fill a need that I had on my own project.

 SidePanelCollapse was created and designed for a static site, a set of static HTML files.
 Therefore, many of the methods and behaviors are written with that assumption, and not, for example, a more dynamic site like an application where the links may have complex behaviors connected to them.
 Nonetheless, it should be possible to adapt to more complex contexts.
 Let me know if you find success or encounter issues.

+# License

+SidePanelCollapse is released under the MIT license.

 [Bootstrap-home]: https://getbootstrap.com/